andreasarreqi/snake/README.md

   - Food (Apple) goes to a random location.
   - Snake gets longer when it collides with the apple.
-  - Score gets incremented correclty each time the snake eats an apple.
+  - The game ends when the snake runs into itself.
   - The walls serve as borders which means you lose the game as you run into them.

 ### Features Left to Implement
-  - Correcting the food loop so it doesn't bug.
+  - Putting a leaderboard section.
-  - Reaching the game over when the snake runs into itself.
+  - Incrementing score.

 ## Testing

-Did manual testing mostly.
-Sometimes the food(apple) doesn't appear after reaching a certain score.
+Did manual testing.
+It works okay.

 ### Validator Testing